xCynDevelopment/xcyn-seacrate/readme.txt

     }
 }

-You also need to make sure you either have the items I used or edit this to add items you use in your server.
+You also need to make sure you either have the items I used or edit to add items you use in your server.